cdhendy/contractually_smart/README.md

 ## Purpose

-Fintech Finder is an application is demonstrate the functionality of solidity contracts
+Contractually Smart is a project that demonstrates Solidity contracts.

 ---

 ## Technologies

-Solidity, Ethereum IDE, and the internet were used in the creation of this project.
+Solidity, Ethereum/Remix IDE, and the internet were used in the creation of this project.

 Remix IDE- Online IDE that for running solidity contracts